emukidid/cleanrip/README.md

 2. Install libogc2 library. libogc2 is a library for Wii and GameCube homebrew development: https://github.com/extremscorner/libogc2

+3. Install dependencies: `pacman -S libogc2-libntfs ppc-mxml`

-3. Build the project: Run `make` in the root directory of the project.
+4. Build the project: Run `make` in the root directory of the project.

 # Device Compatibility
 Please note that the Wii can be picky about particular USB drives/storage devices.
 It's recommended to use a Y cable for hard drives that fail to power up from one USB port alone.
 If USB flash storage doesn't want to work, try a different brand/size.
 SD cards on GameCube will potentially have similar issues, it's best to have a few different brands/sizes/types at your disposal.